input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 # Stake pool operator How-To

-A stake pool operator plays a fundamental role in the health and decentralization of the Cardano blockchain.
+A Stake pool operator plays a fundamental role in the health and decentralization of the Cardano Blockchain.
 In the following sections we are going to see **How to become a stake pool operator**.

 Keep in mind the following diagram as we go along the process to create a stale pool